-- Providers must implement written procedures for reporting and responding to losses resulting from vaccine expiration, wastage, and compromised cold chain. - Remove wasted/expired vaccine from storage containers with viable vaccine to prevent inadvertent administration. - Expired or wasted vaccine provided by the IIP must be returned to McKesson for tax credit.
-A McKesson Vaccine Return Form must be faxed to the IIP at (208) 334-4914 or emailed to IIP@dhw.idaho.gov, and a copy sent with the expired or wasted vaccine to McKesson.
+- Expired or wasted vaccine provided by the IIP must be returned to McKesson for tax credit.
+A McKesson Vaccine Return Form must be faxed to the IIP at (208) 334-4914 or emailed to IIP@dhw.idaho.gov, and a copy sent with the expired or wasted vaccine to McKesson. - A return label will be mailed to the provider as soon as the completed McKesson Vaccine Return Form has been submitted to the IIP for processing.